bwlewis/doRedis/README.md

 some cases, but might also lead to trouble because the children share certain resources with the parent process like open socket descriptors.
 I have in particular run in to trouble with some fast BLAS libraries and fork--in particular the AMD ACML can't be used in this way at all.
-Again, excercise caution with fork and `doRedis`!
+Again, exercise caution with fork and `doRedis`!

-## DESCRIPTION
+## Description

 Steve Weston's foreach package is a remarkable parametric evaluation device for the R language.
 Similarly to lapply-like functions, foreach maps and parameter